Fiserv/firstvision-apac/docs/APIs/Card-Management/GooglePay_SamsungPay_Push Provisioning.md

-# ApplePay Push Provisioning
+# Push Provisioning

-This API is used for push provisioning of Visa Card.
-Card push provisioning refers to the creation of a secure digital copy of a preexisting card (either physical or virtual).
-The "copy" is then added to a Apple Pay wallet.
+This service is used for push provisioning of Visa Card when Gpay or Samsung Pay wallet is used.
+Card push provisioning refers to the creation of a secure digital "copy" of a preexisting card (either physical or virtual).
+The "copy" is then added to a Gpay or Samsung Pay wallet.

 ## Endpoint

-`POST /v1/cards/applePayPushProvisioning`
+`POST /v1/cards/googlePaySamsungPayPushProvisioning`

 ## Payload Example